Challenge: National Parks & Presidents

 Any link may be advertising for which I may get a commission if you buy, at no additional charge to you.
 See my Disclaimer.

 Would you be up for the Challenge: National Parks & Presidents?
-The trip initially goes down the center of the US.
-Then, it turns west through Texas and New Mexico.
-After a side trip to Las Vegas, returning home includes more time in New Mexico and Oklahoma before visiting the Eisenhower Museum in Abilene, KS, and returning to Missouri to take in the Truman Museum.
-The trip includes twelve US President sites, seven National Parks, and more.
-Of course, I’ll find a few quirky, unusual places, such as Barney Smith’s Toilet Seat Museum!
-Follow along for me!
-Follow along with twice-weekly updates on my progress here, or get near-daily updates on my Premium channel!
+The trip initially goes down the center of the US to Arkansas.
+Then, it makes a right turn through Texas and New Mexico.
+Following my plans, I take a “side trip” to Las Vegas, which includes Arizona, California, Nevada, Utah, and Colorado.
+Then, returning home includes more time in New Mexico and Oklahoma before visiting Missouri to take in the Truman Museum and the World War I museum.
+I go into Kansas believing the Eisenhower Museum in Abileneis my last place before heading home.
+However, I decide to drive through Omaha to see the Gerald R. Ford birthsite.
+The trip includes twenty US presidential sites, nine National Parks, points along Route 66, and more.
+Of course, I found a few quirky, unusual places, such as Barney Smith’s Toilet Seat Museum!
+Follow along with me!
+Get updates on posts and notifications of new posts here, with updates on my progress toward completing all the posts to come.

 Did you know that blogs are typically reader supported?
 So, buy me a hot chocolate!
 Or not!.

-And seven National Parks: Gateway Arch, Hot Springs, Big Bend, Guadalupe Mountains, Carlsbad Caverns, White Sands, and Great Basin!
-Of course, pending the Federal Government meandering through their “squabbles!”
+And nine National Parks: Gateway Arch, Hot Springs, Big Bend, Guadalupe Mountains, Carlsbad Caverns, White Sands, Great Basin, Arches, and Mesa Verde!
+Check for hours and activities at a park before you visit.

-In addition to Barney Smith’s Toilet Seat Museum, I’ll visit the World’s Largest Fork, the Giant Budweiser Can, and more!
+In addition to Barney Smith’s Toilet Seat Museum, I visited the World’s Largest Fork, the Giant Budweiser Can, and more!

 Here’s the Challenge: National Parks & Presidents